liamsnowdon/portfolio/content/posts/the-beautiful-ugliness-of-utility-css.md

 ---
-id: 8
+id: 7
 posted_at: 2022-07-04T00:00:00.000Z
 slug: the-beautiful-ugliness-of-utility-css
 title: The Beautiful Ugliness of Utility CSS
+category: css
+tags: ['sass']
+reading_time: 5
 intro: In 2021, I started looking for a new frontend role.
 When it came to CSS, my background was a standard Sass pre-processor setup for CSS for work and personal projects.
 My go-to would be the 7-1 architecture pattern.
-reading_time: 5
 ---

 In 2021, I started looking for a new frontend role.
 When it came to CSS, my background was a standard Sass pre-processor setup for CSS for work and personal projects.
 My go-to would be the 7-1 architecture pattern.
 While it did the job, there were problems with it.